 Alternative Measures of Return

 Return can mean different things to different people, and it’s important to know the context of the situation to understand what they mean.
-In addition to the above methods for measuring returns, there several other types of formulas.
+In addition to the above methods for measuring returns, there are several other types of formulas.

-Common alternative types of returns include:
+Common alternative measures of returns include:

 - Internal Rate of Return (IRR)